 Waivers mean no testing or modified testing frequency for a specified contaminant is required for a set period of time.
-The Washington State Department of Health reduced the monitoring requirements at both wells for SOC (pesticides) and Soil Fumigants because the source is not at risk of contamination.
-The last sample collected for these contaminants was taken at Well A on 09/28/2012 and Well B on 09/17/2009 and was found to meet all applicable standards.
-Inorganic Contaminants: 1 sample every 9 years; Synthetic Organic Contaminants (herbicides): 1 sample every 9 years; Volatile Organic Contaminants: 1 sample every 6 years;
+The Washington State Department of Health reduced the monitoring requirements for SOC (pesticides) and Soil Fumigants because the source is not at risk of contamination.
+The last sample collected for these contaminants was taken on 04/07/2009 and was found to meet all applicable standards.
+Inorganic Contaminants: 1 sample every 9 years; Synthetic Organic Contaminants (herbicides): 1 sample every 9 years;

+years;

-Dioxin, Diquat, Endothal, Glyphosphate, Insecticides: complete waivers; Asbestos: waiver every 9 years.
+Dioxin, Diquat, Endothal, Glyphosphate, Insecticides: complete waivers; Asbestos: complete waivers.